-You should carefully evaluate which standard is the most appropriate for your business needs, customer requirements and choose the best auditing app to help you with this process, without paperwork and heavy admin workload.
-Our comprehensive auditing software helps you automate many of the manual tasks involved in the inspection process:
+You should carefully evaluate which standard is the most appropriate for your business needs, customer requirements and choose the best food safety software to help you with this process and with your food safety inspections without paperwork and heavy admin workload.
+Our comprehensive food safety software helps you automate many of the manual tasks involved in the food safety inspections process:

 - easier data collection in the field with smart forms